Why Is My Pizza Dough Too Sticky?

 1. The gluten was never developed properly

-This is also why people get frustrated with windowpane.
+This is also why people get frustrated with the windowpane test.
 They expect the dough to stretch beautifully too early, but the dough is still disorganized.
-At that stage, it is not always telling you lower hydration is the answer.
-Sometimes it is just telling you it needs more time, better kneading, or a better method.
+At that stage, you’ll want to add more flour.
+But more often, what it really needs is a bit more hand kneading and about 30 minutes of rest so the gluten can strengthen.

 Want the full details first?
 See the full Online Pizza Workshop for Home Ovens